kousik97/Video-Expression-Recognition/README.md

 * Dlib=19.4.99
 * OpenCV

-The codes are tested in container built from Ubuntu 14.04 CPU docker image downloaded from floyd-hub(link given below).
+The code is tested in a container built from Ubuntu 14.04 CPU docker image downloaded from floyd-hub(link given below).

 ## Demo